-A: These are some of the most common symptoms of lymphomas:
+A: Some of the most common symptoms of Hodgkin lymphoma include:

 People may have only some of these symptoms.
-It is important to remember that all these symptoms can be caused by other medical problems.
-If you have any of these symptoms, see your doctor.
+All of these symptoms can be caused by other health problems.
+If you have any of these symptoms, see your healthcare provider.

 Q: Can Hodgkin disease be cured?

-A: Many people with Hodgkin disease can be cured.
+A: Many people with Hodgkin lymphoma can be cured.
 If the disease is found in the early stages, it can almost always be cured.
-In later stages, Hodgkin disease is still curable in the majority of cases.
+In later stages, most cases of Hodgkin lymphoma can still be cured.

 Q: How is Hodgkin disease treated?

 A: The treatment for Hodgkin disease depends on the type and stage of the disease, among other factors.
 The main treatment for Hodgkin disease is chemotherapy.
 Sometimes, radiation and chemotherapy are used together.
 Stem cell transplantation or monoclonal antibodies may be used if these treatments don't work.

 Q: Should everyone get a second opinion for Hodgkin lymphoma?

 A: Many people with cancer get a second opinion from another doctor.
 There are many reasons to get a second opinion.
 They include: